yiisoft/yii2/docs/guide/db-migrations.md

 }
 ```

-If a migration needs to be applied to one database, you create a migration class by extending from the corresponding
+To create a migration that should be applied to a particular database, simply extend from the corresponding
 base migration class.
+Now if you run the `yii migrate` command, each migration will be applied to its corresponding database.

-Now if you run the `yii migrate` command, each migration will be applied to the corresponding database.
+> Info: Because each migration uses hardcoded DB connection, the `--db` option of the `migrate` command will
-Because each migration has harcoded the DB connection, the `--db` option of the `migrate` command will have no effect.
+  have no effect.
+Also note that the migration history will be stored in the default `db` database.

-If you still want to support changing DB connection via the `--db` option, you may take the following alternative
+If you want to support changing DB connection via the `--db` option, you may take the following alternative
 approach to work with multiple databases.

 For each database, create a migration path and save all corresponding migration classes there.
 To apply migrations,